lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

 Command Line Scripts for Spectra
 ================================

-These are scripts that create spectra for use by other modules in SOXS.
+These are scripts that create ASCII tables of spectra for use by other modules in SOXS.
+For details on what's going on under the hood, see :ref:`spectra`.

 ``make_thermal_spectrum``
 -------------------------

+This script creates an ASCII table of an optionally absorbed thermal spectrum using the AtomDB tables.

 .. code-block:: text